rellaner/awesome-position-based-quantum-cryptography/README.md

 ## Classical Impossibility

-- [Position-based Cryptography (2009)](https://doi.org/10.1007/978-3-642-03356-8_23) - Establishes classical impossibility of position-based cryptography in the vanilla model.
+- [Position-based cryptography (2009)](https://doi.org/10.1007/978-3-642-03356-8_23) - Establishes classical impossibility of position-based cryptography in the vanilla model.
 Explores possibility in the bounded-storage model.

 ## First Protocols

-- [Tagging Systems (2006)](https://patents.google.com/patent/US20060022832A1/en) - Introduces QPV under the name of 'quantum tagging'.
+- [Tagging systems (2006)](https://patents.google.com/patent/US20060022832A1/en) - Introduces QPV under the name of 'quantum tagging'.
 - [Location-dependent communications using quantum entanglement (2010)](https://doi.org/10.1103/PhysRevA.81.042319) - Introduces QPV in the academic literature, but incorrectly claims unconditional security.
 Studies QPV based on Bell states.
 - [Quantum location verification in noisy channels (2010)](https://doi.org/10.1109/GLOCOM.2010.5684009) - Studies QPV based on Bell states, GHZ states and entanglement swapping.
 Studies the effect of noise/decoherence.
-- [Quantum
-tagging: Authenticating location via quantum information and rel- ativistic signalling constraints (2011)](https://doi.org/10.1103/PhysRevA.84.012326) - Introduces a rooster of different QPV protocols like BB84 QPV, $f$-routing, $f$-BB84 QPV and variations of them.
+- [Quantum tagging: Authenticating location via quantum information and relativistic signalling constraints (2011)](https://doi.org/10.1103/PhysRevA.84.012326) - Introduces a rooster of different QPV protocols like BB84 QPV, $f$-routing, $f$-BB84 QPV and variations of them.
 Mentions entanglement-based attacks on some of them.

 ### BB84 QPV and Generalisations

 - [Position-based quantum cryptography: Impossibility and constructions (2011)](https://doi.org/10.1137/130913687) - Shows security against unentangled attacks.
 - [A monogamy-of-entanglement game with applications to device-independent quantum cryptography (2013)](https://doi.org/10.1088/1367-2630/15/10/103002) - Shows a tight upper bound for unentangled attacks, parallel repetition and a linear lower bound for the repeated protocol.
 - [Practical position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.92.052304) - Considers the case where the two input bases are related by a unitary $U$.
 - [A tight lower bound for the BB84-states quantum-position-verification protocol (2015)](https://arxiv.org/abs/1504.07171) - Gives essentially tight lower bound for attacks with classical communication.
 - [Loss-tolerant position-based quantum cryptography (2015)](https://doi.org/10.1103/PhysRevA.91.042337) - Generalises BB84 QPV to more input bases and notes better loss tolerance properties because of it.
 Also discusses using decoy states and continuous variables for BB84 QPV.
 - [Position-based quantum cryptography and catalytic computation (2016)](https://eprints.illc.uva.nl/id/eprint/2138/) - Chapter 5 independently generalises BB84 QPV to more input bases.
 Chapter 4 provides an efficient attack on the protocol based on interleaved unitaries.
 - [Breaking simple quantum position verification protocols with little entanglement (2020)](https://arxiv.org/abs/2007.15808) - Considers the case when the input bases are related by different angles and shows dimension-dependent attacks depending on the angle.
 Notably, they show the angle $\pi/6$ (outside the Clifford hierarchy) can be attacked with a 6-dimensional resource state.
 - [Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers (2023)](https://doi.org/10.1103/PhysRevLett.131.140802) - Tightly characterises the secure region of the protocol depending on the loss and error rates.
 - [Security of a continuous-variable based quantum position verification protocol (2023)](https://arxiv.org/abs/2308.04166) - Generalises the protocol to continuous variable inputs and shows security against unentangled attacks depending on loss and noise rates.
 - [Perfect cheating is impossible for single-qubit position verification (2024)](https://arxiv.org/abs/2406.20022) - Considers a generalisation where the input qubits are eigenstates of a $\mathbb{C}^2$ projector chosen uniformly at random.
 Shows that no finite-dimensional resource state can perfectly attack this protocol.